Lastraeus/pp2-cians-ci-grade-calculator/README.md

  __3.__

-    I noticed that despite showing in my gitpod live python3 testing server site, that the favicon I added wasn't displaying on Github pages.
+    I noticed that despite showing in my gitpod live python3 testing server site, the favicon I added wasn't displaying on Github pages.
 I found
   [This article](https://sneha-herle.medium.com/favicon-working-on-localhost-but-not-on-github-pages-6c7b9e947504)

-    discussing the issue, and implemented the suggested line of code into my index.html file and pushed it to github.
+    discussing the issue, implemented the suggested line of code into my index.html file, and pushed it to Git Hub.
 This resolved the issue.

 ### __Unfixed Bugs__
-Other than the above described jshint.com warnings about my use of new constructors as a "side effect" of a function, which I believed to be justified in these instances, I am not aware of any outstanding bugs.
+Other than the above-described jshint.com warnings about my use of new constructors as a "side effect" of a function, which I believed to be justified in these instances, I am not aware of any outstanding bugs.

 ## __Deployment__
 The site was developed using Gitpods Browser Workspace.
 This was done by: